kavitha-jm/Scheduler/README.md

 # Scheduler
 This scheduler is an application that assist in tracking the success!!
-Tech stack : react js,spring boot  mongodb ,postman.
+Tech stack : react js,spring boot ,mongodb and postman.